Can I Get a Loan to Build a Church? Financing Guide

 Step 5: Loan Closing & Construction (12-24 months) Execute loan documents, establish draw schedule, and begin construction with phased disbursements.

-Critical Success Factor: The Pledge-to-Loan Ratio
+What Is Critical Success Factor: The Pledge-to-Loan Ratio?

 The strength of your capital campaign directly correlates with loan approval likelihood and terms.
 Congregations with robust pledge campaigns receive better interest rates, lower down payment requirements, and higher approval rates.